twolfe13/bot-cannabis/README.md

 Following the instructions, user needs to type "menu"   (the bot will also accept "hi" or "hey" = "menu") After, the user is told a few different options (remember, this is a very simple beta.. there are few steps)

+*surprise:*  tell the bot, "fuck you" and see what it says!

 ----------------------------

 colors